-At June 30, 2015, we had net deferred tax liabilities after valuation allowances of \$24.0 million.
-Valuation allowances for deferred tax assets totaled \$0.3 million at June 30, 2015 and December 31, 2014.
-We evaluated the need for a valuation allowance for deferred tax assets at June 30, 2015 by considering the future reversal of existing taxable temporary differences, future taxable income, taxable income in carryback years, and available tax planning strategies.
-As of June 30, 2015, deferred tax liabilities, which will reverse in future years, exceeded deferred tax assets.
-We had taxable income in 2014 and 2013.
+At September 30, 2015, we had net deferred tax liabilities after valuation allowances of \$14.9 million.
+Valuation allowances for deferred tax assets totaled \$0.3 million at September 30, 2015 and December 31, 2014.
+We evaluated the need for a valuation allowance for deferred tax assets at September 30, 2015 by considering the future reversal of existing taxable temporary differences, future taxable income, taxable income in carryback years, and available tax planning strategies.
+As of September 30, 2015, deferred tax liabilities which will reverse in future years exceeded deferred tax assets.
+We had taxable income in 2013 and 2014.
 Furthermore, in the event that we incur a loss for tax purposes, certain expense components that generate deferred tax assets are eligible for a significantly longer carryback period if elected.
 Because there is sufficient taxable income in the longer carryback period, the assets related to these expense items are expected to be fully realized.
 The need for additional valuation allowances is continually monitored by management.

 Financial reporting income differs significantly from taxable income because of such items as accelerated depreciation for tax purposes, pension accounting rules, and a significant number of liabilities such as vacation pay, workers' compensation, and other liabilities, which, for tax purposes, are generally deductible only when paid.
-For the six months ended June 30, 2015 and June 30, 2014, the income determined under income tax law exceeded financial reporting income.
+For the nine months ended September 30, 2015 and September 30, 2014, the income determined under income tax law exceeded financial reporting income.

-During the six months ended June 30, 2015, we made \$2.9 million of state and foreign tax payments and received refunds of \$0.1 million of federal income taxes that were paid in prior years.
+We made \$17.3 million of federal, state and foreign tax payments during the nine months ended September 30, 2015 and received refunds of \$0.1 million of federal income taxes that were paid in prior years.
 Management does not expect the cash outlays for income taxes will materially exceed reported income tax expense for the foreseeable future.